UltraMessaging/um_perf/README.md

 CPUs.
 Choose another CPU in the same NUMA node for your non-time-critical CPU.

-For our testing, we chose CPUs 5 and 7 for time-critical, and CPU 1 for the non-time-critical.
-All are on NUMA node 1.

 ### Build Test Tools

-The standard UM example applications were not designed to measure the maximum sustainable message rate for SMX, or message latency under load.

-A new pair of tools were written:
 * um_perf_pub - publisher (source).
 * um_perf_sub - subscriber (receiver).